cmikedev/mystic-mindfulness/README.md

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/add-blog-test-2.png?raw=true)</br>
 </br>

 The Superuser can create an entry by filling out the form.
 The photo is optional.
 Here, we won't select one and a default image should render.
-To submit the form the Superuser selects the "Add Post" button.</br>
+To submit the form the Superuser selects the "Add Post" button.

+Please see the Bugs Section - Duplicate Attribute Error as the form thumbnail widget has been removed.</br>
 </br>

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/add-blog-test-3.png?raw=true)</br>